talhaahussain/talhaahussain/README.md

 ### // **About Me**

-I'm Talhaa, a third year undergraduate computer science student, tutor, Arch Linux enthusiast and aspiring data scientist.
+I'm Talhaa, a third year undergraduate computer science student, tutor and Arch Linux enthusiast, with aspirations in machine learning and data science.
 Ask me about anything!

 - 🤖 Learning to use computer vision for pose recognition
 - 🎮 Working on NEAT algorithms for videogames